ColorfulSoft/System.AI/Tutorials/Tensor creation.md

 tensor(4, dtype=uint8)
 ```

 Explicit conversion does not support the initialization-time type conversion, i.e. tensor's type always will be equal to input data type.
 Explicit conversion returns 0-dim tensors.
-If you convert Single(float) to tensor, the resulting tensor will have a gradient.
+If you convert `Single`(`float`) to tensor, the resulting tensor will have a gradient.

 #### From standard .NET array

 Another initialization option is to create tensors from standard .NET arrays.
 The designers of the torch.Tensor supports one-dimensional and multidimensional arrays of all standard .NET numeric types.
-For example, let's create the tensor from a 1-dim Half array.
+For example, let's create the tensor from a 1-dim `float` array.

 ```C#
 var float_array = new float[]{1.5f, 2.3f, 5f, 3f, -1.2f};